 My CoolPeel CO2 laser can be customized to your unique needs — it is powerful, fast and gives fabulous results.
 After your treatment, your skin will look smoother, tighter, fresher and more youthful.

 Do you have festoons?
 I do.
 They are below the “eye bags,” a swollen area appearing as a mound or bump around the cheekbones.
 Or, a festoon could be sagging skin or folds of skin above the cheek.
-Festoons can be genetic and often get worse with aging, sun exposure, or smoking.
+Festoons can be genetic and often get worse with aging, sun exposure, or smoking unless you seek a remedy such as CO2 laser treatment.

 The puffiness under the eyes gets worse with age because the structural support of the skin is deteriorating and the muscles under the eyes weaken.
 Lower eyelid surgery can sometimes improve the appearance, but it also can make the festoon look more prominent.